cp-algorithms/cp-algorithms/src/geometry/convex-hull.md

 step takes $\mathcal{O}(N)$ time.

 Next, all the other points are sorted by polar angle in clockwise order.
-If the polar angle between two points is the same, the nearest point is chosen instead.
+If the polar angle between two or more points is the same, the tie should be broken by distance from $P_0$, in increasing order.

 Then we iterate through each point one by one, and make sure that the current point and the two before it make a clockwise turn, otherwise the previous